MateusBalotin/NLP-Amazon-Reviews/README.md

   Word2vec would categorize or represent both words with very similiar vectors.
 But we know that despite being the same word, the meaning is totally different.<br><br>
-  That's where BERT - Bidirectional Encoder for Transfomers, comes in to play.<br><br>
+  That's where BERT - Bidirectional Encoder for Transfomers, comes in to play.<br>

   BERT looks into the context of the word.
 In the case of the above example, the vectors would be different.
 </p>

 <h1> Conclusion </h1>

 We could see that despite the flaws of the bag of words methods, the model could categorize the sentiment of most reviews correctly.
-But as we would expect, there was a lot of uncertainty regarding that. <br><br>
+But as we would expect, there was a lot of uncertainty regarding that. <br>

 For TF-IDF it had a bit less uncertainty, but there wasn't much improvement.
-Trying new classification methods may change the result. <br><br>
+Trying new classification methods may change the result. <br>

 Unfortunately, I couldn't run BERT model on the dataset since it' too big and CPU can't handle it.
-But if everything goes well, BERT should be a much more robust method than those we tried. <br><br>
+But if everything goes well, BERT should be a much more robust method than those we tried. <br>

-Overall, there is quite a bit of things I can try and see if I can improve the results and the data visualization. <br><br>
+Overall, there is quite a bit of things I can try and see if I can improve the results and the data visualization. <br>

-Thank you for reading and have a nice week!!! <br><br>
+Thank you for reading and have a nice week!!! <br>

 <h1> References</h1>